-O Power Indicator
+) Power Indicator

-This indicator lights to indicate that the Notebook PC is turned ON and blinks slowly when the Notebook PC is in the Suspend-to-RAM (Standby) mode.
-This indicator is OFF when the Notebook PC is OFF or in the Suspend-to-Disk (Hibernation) mode.
+The power indicator lights when the Notebook PC is turned ON and blinks slowly when the Notebook PC is in the Suspend-to-RAM (Standby) mode.
+This indicator is OFF when the Notebook PC is turned OFF or in the Suspend-to-Disk (Hibernation) mode.